Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Or could it, perhaps, be something more?

 "We need to be a productive economic power in our own right," she explained as she prowled the room.
 "Our value to Gaoian males is obvious.
 But what value do we have to Human nations?
 What can we produce that you cannot provide for yourselves?"
 She sat back down at her desk feeling thoroughly dejected.
 "Your people like us, Sister.
 But that alone isn’t enough of a foundation.
 We need to have *value* to the human race beyond sentiment.
-The Great Father has already figured that out for his Clan and the others…"
+The Great Father has already figured that out for his Clan and the others..."

 "But he’s too focused on protecting the Females to think on those terms," Shoo finished.

 "Too focused on protecting them to let them grow independently you mean," Allison commented, cutting right to the heart of it.

 "Possibly," Shoo retorted.
 "I don’t think Daar actually thinks that way.
-He’s just very…focused on the problem right in front of him."
+He’s just very... focused on the problem right in front of him."

 Allison nodded sharply.
 "Uh-huh.
 Exactly.
-I mean, I *know* Daar, he’s about the… heh, the *‘most nicest’* guy you could wanna meet.
-I know he’d never *want* to put the Females in a cage…"
+I mean, I *know* Daar, he’s about the... heh, the *‘most nicest’* guy you could wanna meet.
+I know he’d never *want* to put the Females in a cage..."

 "But forces of nature like him can do awe-inspiring things without ever noticing," Yulna finished.

 "That’s fair I guess.
-So then…what can you offer?"
+So then... what can you offer?"

-"Well…" Yulna picked up a cup of tea from her desk.
+"Well..."
+Yulna picked up a cup of tea from her desk.
 She’d picked up the habit from Gyotin and had to admit, for situations like this it worked better than *Talamay.* "...In theory, we can offer anything.
 You never saw much of the Clan outside of the communes, Sister.
 Most young females take associate work with one of the male Clans for a while between cubhood and their first pregnancy."

 "I *do* remember!"
 Shoo slipped into her weirdly not-perfect Gaori.
-"Many of the young females spoke of the, uh, *mating prospects* that tended to open…"
+"Many of the young females spoke of the, uh, *mating prospects* that tended to open..."

-"That perk is *not* available when working with Humans…" Yulna chittered.
+"That perk is *not* available when working with Humans..."
+Yulna chittered.
 "But in theory our Sisters *as they are now* can integrate with the Human colonies and offer their own expertise, but that isn’t permanent value.
 In ten, twenty, thirty years or so that well will be dry.
 We need to offer something that *only* we can offer, now and for the future."

 She leaned back in her chair.
-"The problem is… I can’t think of anything.
+"The problem is...
+I can’t think of anything.
 It may even be that there *is* nothing unique that we can offer.
 But what then?
 What will that do to the Clan’s psyche?
 Have we traded a gilded cage provided by the Males of our own species for another one provided by the charity of yours?"

 "This island has natural resources, right?"
 Allison pointed out.
 She was using a translator rather than speaking Gaori herself.
 "What about minerals?
 Oil?
 Farmland?"

 "Folctha has us beaten for farmland," Yulna shook her head.
 "The colony’s economy is founded on it, I’ve seen the croplands for myself.
 Some of the fields around New Belfast stretch to the horizon!"

-"…What about heirloom crops?"
+"...What about heirloom crops?"
 Allison asked.

 "Or artisanal goods?"
 Shoo agreed.

-"I don’t… explain?"
+"I don’t... explain?"

 Allison scooted forward in her chair.
 "You have uniquely Gaoian foods, right?
-Nava, Naxas, all that stuff… well, out here on the island you’re probably safe from the Terran biosphere transplant.
-That means less pesticides, less fertilizer…hell, you could claim it’s all-natural and organic!
+Nava, Naxas, all that stuff... well, out here on the island you’re probably safe from the Terran biosphere transplant.
+That means less pesticides, less fertilizer... hell, you could claim it’s all-natural and organic!
 Your Gaoian critters and plants won’t be competing with the Earthling imports and they’ll *way* out-compete the natives, so they’ll grow nice and big."

 "And people *will* buy Nava and Naxas for the novelty value," Shoo nodded.

 "They will?"

 "I would," Shoo replied fervently.
-"Naxas is *delicious.* It’s like… it’s like… it’s a meat with all the melt-in-the-mouth tenderness of lamb but all the mature, rich flavor of good mutton!"
+"Naxas is *delicious.* It’s like... it’s like... it’s a meat with all the melt-in-the-mouth tenderness of lamb but all the mature, rich flavor of good mutton!"

 Allison nodded fervently and indicated Shoo with her thumb.
-"Her Naxas curry is… *hngg!"*
+"Her Naxas curry is... *hngg!"*

 "Then there’s cultural things.
 Like those workhouse dramas!"

-"Those are mostly made by Clanless males, *for* Clanless males…" Yulna objected.
+"Those are mostly made by Clanless males, *for* Clanless males..."
+Yulna objected.

 "Yulna, they’re the most popular genre of ET-made entertainment on Earth by a *mile!"*